 According to analysis commissioned by NordVPN (opens in new tab), attempts to exploit the vulnerability (CVE-2017-11882) rose by 400% in the second quarter of the year - with further growth expected.

 If exploited successfully, the memory corruption bug could allow attackers to execute code on the target device remotely.
 This is especially problematic if the affected user account has administrative privileges, in which scenario the hacker could seize control of the system.

 - Check out our list of the best antivirus (opens in new tab) services out there

 - We've built a list of the best malware removal software (opens in new tab) on the market

-- Here's our choice of the best password managers right now
+- Here's our choice of the best password manager (opens in new tab)s right now

 Once inside, a malicious actor could install programs at will, access and delete data, and create new accounts with full access rights.